mojtaba-rafiee/Teaching/BP/README.md

 # Course Description

-This course introduces the fundamentals of computer programming using the Java programming language.
-We cover all basic syntax of Java with object-oriented programming principles.
+The main purpose of this course is to learn how to solve computational problems using a computer.
+At the end, it is expected that students become familiar with the following concepts and skills:
+* Understanding the computer as a computing machine,
+* Learning the algorithmic thinking to solve the problem,
+* Algorithm description skills with Java programming language.

 # Class Time and Location
-* Sunday and Tuesday 10:30-12:30 AM, Wednesday 1:00-3:00 PM.
+* Main Classes   : Tuesday 10:00 - 11:00 AM, Wednesday 07:30 - 08:30 AM.
+* Practice Class : Saturday 03:00 - 04:0 PM.

-<br>The class is held virtually in [**VClass**](https://vc.sharif.edu/ch/mojtaba.rafiee).
+<br>The class is held virtually in [**LMS**](http://lms.ui.ac.ir/group/69314).

 # Lectures